OBJECTIVE OF MAO: Play all your cards without breaking unspoken rules.

 The cards rank their face value or numerical value.

 RULES TO MAO

 The game is initiated when after dealing the dealer says, “The name of the game is Mao.”
 You cannot tell new players the rules or explain the game whatsoever.
 Because of the nature of Mao, not having a canonical set of rules, the rules can vary widely.
 For example, some groups share one rules with new players, which is typically the objective of the game.
-It is common for groups to penalize players who look at their card prior to the commencement of the game.
+It is common for groups to penalize players who look at their cards prior to the commencement of the game.

 Starting to the left of the dealer, and passing clockwise, each player discards a single card from their hand that matches the previous card’s suit or rank.
 If players are unable to play a card from hand, they must draw a card from the stockpile.